Jeff Newman (TV personality): Retirement

 Newman announced his retirement on 1 July 2009 and was replaced by Natalia Cooper.
 He did his last weather broadcast on 10 August 2009.

-In 2013 he revealed to The West Australian that he was battling prostate cancer.
+In 2013 he revealed to The West Australian that he was diagnosed with prostate cancer.
 He has since recovered.

 Honours

 Newman won five Logie Awards for the state's most popular male television personality.
 In 1994 he was awarded the Medal of the Order of Australia for services to charity and fundraising.